nathanychin/Developer-Feedback-App/README.md

 Deployed URL:
 https://developerfeedback.herokuapp.com/

-With help from tutorial by TraveryMedia.
+With help from tutorial by TraversyMedia.